Vietnam, Laos & Thailand on a Shoestring

 Welcome to Ho Chi Minh City, the sprawling metropolis that once was the capital of South Vietnam and remains the country’s commercial center.
 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frenetic pace and humid heat of Ho Chi Minh City.
 You will have a scheduled group meeting in the evening around 6pm.
 Please check at the reception desk or look for a G Adventures notice board with details of the actual meeting time.
 At this meeting your CEO will ask to sight your travel insurance, double check your Vietnam visa and complete some other paper work.
 Please note that most nationalities requires a visa to enter Vietnam, please double check this with your travel agent or local Vietnamese Embassy.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 Day 2 is free for your to explore.
 You may choose to visit the Cu Chi Tunnels, a complex network of tunnels 90 minutes from the city where the locals lived during the American War to keep safe.
 Perhaps visit the the immense Ben Than Market and grab a snack at one of its many food stands.
 Those with an interest in Vietnam's recent history may like to visit the Reunification Palace, the residence of the presidents of South Vietnam before 1974, and the fascinating nearby War Remnants Museum.
 Also very interesting is Cholon, Saigon’s Chinese quarter.
 A cyclo can take you to any of these places for a very reasonable price and is a fun way to travel around Ho Chi Minh City.
+Enjoy one of three street food crawls with the group and CEO while in Ho Chi Minh City.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 On the evening of day 2, we take an overnight train to Nha Trang, the first of 3 sleeper trains you will take in Vietnam.
 The sleeper trains throughout Vietnam are quite comfortable.
 Each cabin sleeps 4 people in 2 bunk beds.
 You will be able to lock the door from the inside.
 All bedding is provided.
 The train is air conditioned and has squat and Western style toilets with a wash basin at the end of each compartment.
 Bags can be located in your cabin and accessed at anytime.
 Food and drinks are available for purchase on board.
 This is not to everyone’s taste so we recommend you bring your own.
 Our Saigon hotel is located in front of the city’s main market, Ben Than Market, and very close to Saigon's backpackers street.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 A small swimming pool is also available on the second floor.
 On the evening of day 2, we catch the overnight train to Nha Trang.
 Approx travel time: Overnight sleeper train Ho Chi Minh City to Nha Trang: 10-11 hrs

 We arrive in Nha Trang in the morning with plenty of time for you to explore the local shops and markets, relax on the beach soaking up the sun or visit nearby historical sites.
 Optional activities in Nha Trang include a boat trip to nearby islands for snorkeling, or perhaps a fun filled all day beach party.
 On the evening of day 4 we take the second of our overnight trains in Vietnam to Danang, where we will transfer to our final destination, Hoi An.
 The train is air conditioned and has squat and Western style toilets and wash basins at the end of each compartment.
 Your bags are located in your cabin and can be accessed at anytime.
 Our hotel in Nha Trang is centrally located in town and everything is within walking distance.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 Approx travel time: Transfer train station to hotel: 10 min each way Overnight sleeper train Nha Trang to Danang: 9-10 hrs.

-From Danang, it is only short drive to the picturesque port town of Hoi An.
+From Danang, it is only a short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.
+Enjoy a tasty cooking class with oodles of noodles (more than 26 types!).
+Run by Planeterra Foundation partners STREETS International, the class was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
 Take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
-This is a great place to sign up for a cooking class.
 You might consider heading off on an optional motorbike or bicycle tour to visit the beautiful countryside surrounding Hoi An.
+Or opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
 Hoi An is a shopping mecca.
 Tailors can produce virtually any item of clothing you may wish for overnight at extremely reasonable prices, and silk lanterns, lacquer ware and many other crafts abound.
 It is also the centre of modern art in Vietnam.
 For sun worshipers, Cua Dai Beach is 4kms from town- a great flat bike ride away.
 Add in lots of fun bars into the mix and this really is a town that has it all and trust us, you’ll have trouble tearing yourself away!
 Our hotel is located approximately ten minutes walk from Hoi An downtown.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel also has swimming pool.
 Approx travel time: Transfer from train station in Danang to Hoi An: 45 min Approx Travel Time: Danang to Hoi An, 45 minutes by private mini van.

 We continue our journey north to the city of Hue.
 We will make a stop about half way into our ride at the Hai Van Pass where you can enjoy spectacular views of the surrounding countryside.
 When in Hue, options to explore include a visit to the former Royal Citadel which was modeled on the Forbidden City in Beijing or traveling by boat along the Perfume River.
 Don't miss a visit to the seven tiered Tien Mu Pagoda and try to fit in a visit to at least one of the tombs of the former rulers of Vietnam, located here in the quiet countryside, all of which are like self contained mini palaces.
 A true highlight of Hue is the surrounding countryside and cycling is a great way to get out and experience this while checking out the sights.
 On the late evening of Day 8 we will travel by sleeper train from Hue to Hanoi.
 Our hotel is centrally located in town and is very convenient to explore the city.
 All hotel rooms are double or twin share with air conditioning.
 The hotel has internet, with a computer available for passengers at the lobby.
 Approx travel time: Private bus from Hoi An to Hue (Day 7): 4 hours Overnight sleeper train Hue to Hanoi (Day 8): 14 hours